NxPKG/khulnasoft-docs/content/magic-network-monitoring/rules/recommended-rule-configuration.md

 ## Rule IP prefixes

-Cloudflare recommends that customers start by creating one Magic Network Monitoring rule for each public `/24` IP prefix within their network.
+Khulnasoft recommends that customers start by creating one Magic Network Monitoring rule for each public `/24` IP prefix within their network.
 It is helpful to include the range of the `/24` IP prefix to make it easier to find and filter for the rule in Magic Network Monitoring analytics.

 As you become more familiar with the traffic patterns across each IP prefix, we encourage you to create more complex rules with IP prefixes that are smaller or larger than a `/24` prefix depending on your needs.
 You can also combine and monitor multiple IP prefixes within the same rule.